Welcome to

 Wildlife scientist, founder and chief scientist of Wild Sydney Harbour.

-Vanessa continues her wildlife research working closely with citizen scientists to help conserve and promote an understanding of science.
+Vanessa continues her wildlife research working closely with the indigenous rangers, the Gamay Rangers and citizen scientists to help conserve and promote an understanding of science.
 She is passionate about inspiring the next generation of STEAM (Science, Technology, Engineering, Arts and Math) champions.

 Captain Dean Cropp